 Next stop Twine Peaks - For the best view of San Francisco looking East

 The very top of San Francisco is Twin Peaks.
 Enjoy the sweeping views of the City and the Bay.
 Sitting at 922 feet high, you can really great view of our 7 by 7 mile city.
 On a clear day you can see downtown Oakland, Mt.
 Diablo, Golden Gate Bridge and Oakland Bay Bridge.
 Twin Peaks really gives you the best possible view over loooking the City.

-You can spend days exploring in Golden Gate Park.
-There is over a thousand acres of land with ten lakes, botanical gardens, Bison (yes actual bison), De Young museum, Academy of Science, Japanese Tea Garden and much more until it ends at the Pacific Ocean.
+You can spend several days exploring in Golden Gate Park.
+There is over a thousand acres of land with ten lakes, botanical gardens, Bison (yes actual bison), the De Young museum, Academy of Science, Japanese Tea Garden and much more until it ends at the Pacific Ocean.